History of Sierra Leone: Stevens government and one-party state (1968–1985)

-approved a new constitution, which made the country a one-party state.
-On 12 July 1978, official figures released by the government showed 97 percent of Sierra Leoneans voted in favour of the one-party state.
-The SLPP, other opposition parties and civil right groups said the referendum votes were massively rigged, and that voters were intimidated by security forces loyal to Stevens.
-The 1978 constitution referendum made the APC the only legal political party; all other political parties were banned, including the main opposition (the SLPP).
+approved a new constitution, which made the APC the only legally permitted party.
+Stevens claimed that the new system was more "African" than Western-style democracy.
+On 12 July 1978, official figures released by the government showed 97 per cent of Sierra Leoneans voted in favour of the one-party state.
+The SLPP, other opposition parties and civil right groups said the referendum was massively rigged, and that voters were intimidated by security forces loyal to Stevens.
+Indeed, official figures showed landslide margins for one-party rule even in SLPP strongholds.

+With the passage of the new constitution, all other political parties were banned, including the main opposition (the SLPP).
 This move led to another major demonstration against the government in many parts of the country, which was put down by the army and the SSD officers.

 The first elections under the new one-party constitution took place on 1 May 1982.
 Elections in about two-thirds of the constituencies were contested.
 Because of irregularities, the government cancelled elections in 13 constituencies.
 By-elections took place on 4 June 1982.
 The new cabinet appointed by Stevens after the election included several prominent members of the disbanded SLPP who had defected to the APC, including the new Finance Minister Salia Jusu-Sheriff, a former leader of the SLPP.
 Jusu-Sheriff's accession to the cabinet was viewed by many as a step toward making the APC a true national party.